DataMystery/Business_insights_360/README.md

     + Has the details of pre invoice deductions percentage for each cutomer with year
   * Post_invoice_deductions
     + Post invoice deductions and other deductions details

+## Importing data into PowerBi

+To import datasets from MySQL to Power BI, we'll need to provide the necessary database access credentials.Once these credentials are provided, Power BI can establish a connection to the MySQL database and import the datasets directly into our Power BI

+## Data  Model